UIViewController Lifecycle

 Consider when controller methods are called and what you can do inside them.
 When to configure views and data.

-Reads in 11 minutes Updated 5 months ago
+Reads in 11 minutes Updated 1 year ago

 The controller class contains a view.
 You add your views exactly to this controller root view.
 To understand the lifecycle, you need to know that: